hebernielsen/Data_Mining_7331/README.md

 18 January 2019
 Added English version csv data file with numeric coded data instead of strings.
 Added code book for data file with spanish-english translations and medical explanations for each variable.

+19 Jan 2019
+Updated aeg entry in codebook to include spanish names for the coded numbers, and improve english interpretation.